-Octodec Investments Limited (“Octodec” or “the company”), its subsidiaries, and associated company, collectively “the group,” is a Real Estate Investment Trust (REIT).
-Established in 1956, we have been listed on the Johannesburg Stock Exchange (JSE) since 1990 and on the A2X (South Africa) since 2023.
+Octodec Investments Limited (“Octodec” or “the company”) is a Real Estate Investment Trust (REIT).
+Established in 1956, the company has been listed on the Johannesburg Stock Exchange (JSE) since 1990 and on the A2X (South Africa) since 2023.
 Octodec acquired REIT status in 2013.

 Octodec is one of the largest property owners in the Tshwane and Johannesburg areas.
-We are proud of our diversified portfolio which comprises residential, retail, office, and industrial properties.
-Octodec owns 234 properties, including the share in a joint venture, with a gross lettable area of 1,524,479m² valued at R11.2 billion.
+The diversified portfolio comprises 234 residential, retail, office, and industrial properties, including the share in a joint venture, with a gross lettable area of 1,524,479m² valued at R11.2 billion at 31 August 2024.

 Our well-managed mixed-use spaces create dynamic and convenient community ecosystems for residents, students, office workers, shop owners, and entrepreneurs.
 This supports mutually beneficial economic environments where our tenants thrive.